slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

 grep -c ">" file name

 ```
+The command grep -c ">" file_name is used to count the number of lines in a file that contain a specific pattern.
+Here's the breakdown of the command:

+* grep: The command-line utility for searching patterns in files.
+* ```-c``` : The option for counting the number of lines that match the pattern.
+* ```">"```: The pattern to search for.
+In this case, it is the ">" character, which is commonly used to denote header lines in some file formats.
+* file_name: The name of the file on which the grep command is applied.
+Replace file_name with the actual name or path of the file you want to search.

+In summary, the command searches for lines in the specified file that contain the ">" character (typically used as a header indicator) and returns the count of such lines.
+It provides a quick way to determine the number of headers or specific occurrences of the ">" character in a file.

 2. Taking one list and subtracting it from another:
 ```
 grep -Fvw -f HEADERFILE.txt full_list.txt